lvittor/monotion/README.md

 # BD2 - Monotion

 In this project, we developed an API centered in a Notion-like block management system.
-Once logged in, the user can creat, edit, and share blocks as he pleases.
+Once logged in, the user can create, edit, and share blocks as he pleases.
 The app was developed in Python, using FastAPI module and Mongo as a document-oriented database that would help us in the block manipulation.
 There are a few considerations that will be explained in detail in the corresponding section.